 - Frank and Oak

-Neo has three different Mastercard variants with varying cashback rates and annual fees.
-The standard account has no annual fee and rewards you with an average of 4% cashback when you purchase at partner stores.
+The Neo Mastercard has no annual fee and rewards you with an average of 5% cashback when you purchase at partner stores.

 - No annual fee for the Neo standard card